LLC Bank Account: Everything You Need to Know

 How to Set Up an LLC Bank Account

-Decide which type of bank account or accounts your LLC needs to conduct its regular day-to-day business.
+Decide which type of bank account or accounts your LLC needs to conduct its business.
+This account will be used to collect funds, pay customers, fund business expenses, and complete other financial transactions.
 Select an account type based on what best serves your LLC's banking needs by considering the following:

 - Overdraft protection